Skip to content

 Swarm Callback

-The swarm will trigger callbacks when all tasks completed.
-The callback will recieve a list of all the tasks results (see ReturnValue Annotation docs).
+The swarm triggers callbacks when all tasks complete.
+The callback receives a list of all the task results (see ReturnValue Annotation docs).

 Example Use Cases